 All "owners" of NaPTAN data are encouraged to review their NaPTAN data and ask themselves two important questions.
-Firstly, will a stop name composed of either, locality, common name & indicator, or of locality, common name, indicator and street name give a clear and unique stop name to a user?
+Firstly, will a stop name composed of either locality, common name & indicator or of locality, common name, street name & indicator give a clear and unique stop name for a user?
 Secondly, have we used the indicator field in the right way to help make it easy for passengers to identify the correct stop?
-If the answer to either of these questions is NO, then such names will need to be reviewed and amended.
+If the answer to either of these questions is NO, then hopefully such names will be reviewed and amended.